Second of His Name: Casting

 The episode stars Paddy Considine as King Viserys I Targaryen, Matt Smith as Prince Daemon Targaryen, Rhys Ifans as Ser Otto Hightower, Steve Toussaint as Lord Corlys Velaryon, Fabien Frankel as Ser Criston Cole, Milly Alcock as Young Princess Rhaenyra Targaryen, Emily Carey as Young Queen Alicent Hightower, Graham McTavish as Ser Harrold Westerling, Matthew Needham as Larys "Clubfoot" Strong, and Jefferson Hall as twin brothers Lord Jason and Ser Tyland Lannister.
 It marks the first appearance of Hall and Needham.
 Also introduced in the episode are Ryan Corr as Ser Harwin "Breakbones" Strong and Wil Johnson as Ser Vaemond Velaryon.

 Reception

 Ratings

 An estimated 1.75 million viewers watched "Second of His Name" during its first broadcast on HBO on September 4, 2022.
 The viewership for the four broadcasts on HBO during the premiere night was 2.54 million, a decrease of around one million or 28.6% compared to the previous episode.
-During the first four days of release, the episode was watched by more than 16 million U.S. viewers on all platforms, based on data from the Nielsen Corporation and HBO.
+During the first three days of release, the episode was watched by more than 16 million U.S. viewers on all platforms, based on data from the Nielsen Corporation and HBO.